Lohner–Porsche: Development

 At the age of 23, Porsche was employed at the Jacob Lohner factory.
 Despite Porsche having had mostly on-the-job learning, and very limited formal engineering education, Jacob Lohner employed him to develop an electric powertrain for his coaches.
+The first prototypes designed by Porsche were two-wheel drive, battery-powered electric vehicles with two front-wheel hub-mounted motors.
 Porsche's prototype car boasted a low-friction drivetrain, due to the hub-mounted electric motors directly driving the wheels.
 Each internal-pole electric motor was capable of outputting 2.5 to 3.5 hp, peaking to 7 hp for short bursts.

 The 1898 "System Lohner–Porsche" created a press whirlwind across Europe.
 Lohner received his first order from E.W.
-Hart, himself a coachbuilder of Luton, Britain.
-Hart asked for significant modifications.
-His vehicle was to be capable of running on petrol, as well as electricity, of carrying four passengers, and of employing four-wheel drive.
+Hart, himself a coachbuilder based in Luton in the UK.
+Hart asked for significant modifications; his vehicle was to be capable of running on petrol as well as electricity, of carrying four passengers, and of employing four-wheel drive.
 The custom coach was a monster dubbed La Toujours Contente ('always satisfied' in French), a jab at record-holder Camille Jenatzy's electric La Jamais Contente, and was exhibited at the December 1900 Paris Exhibition.
 The enormous Lohner required 1.8 tonnes of batteries consisting of a 44-cell 80-volt lead-acid battery, all housed in a spring-suspended battery container to protect the fragile cells.
-The four electric motors weighed a total of 1280 pounds, contributing to a total vehicle weight of over 4 tonnes on its Continental pneumatic tires.
+The four electric motors weighed a total of 1,280 pounds, contributing to a total vehicle weight of over four tonnes on its Continental pneumatic tires.
 With a battery capacity around 270 amp-hours and four forward speeds, the 56-horsepower coach ran in several expositions and competitions.
 It cost 15,000 Austrian crowns.

 Despite such ambitious engineering, the car was completed on time and was delivered personally by Porsche.
-Hart was so impressed, he purchased another, two-wheel drive example at a relative bargain of 7950 Austrian crowns.
+Hart was so impressed, he purchased another, two-wheel drive example at a relative bargain of 7,950 Austrian crowns.